AndrewPBartson/super-trucker/README.md

     * weather.gov
     * Provides superior highly specific icons and more detailed weather summary
     * About 5% of requests to weather.gov API fail with status 503
-    * For each failed request, my server sends a 2nd request to scrape data from weather.gov html version which is more reliable but less complete
+    * For each failed request, the server sends a 2nd request to scrape data from weather.gov html version which is more reliable but less complete

 **Features in future release**

-* Display the route, schedule, and weather icons on a Google Map
-* User can save a "Trip Template" for recurring deliveries and routes
+* Ability to save a "Trip Template" for recurring deliveries and routes
 * Improve and optimize the application for mobile devices
-* Ability to find other options along route -
+* Ability to find services along route -
     * Truck stops
     * Hotels
     * Repair shops and tow trucks